erancha/urban-geo-pulse/README.md

 #### A Big Data Geospatial Application.

-**UrbanGeoPulse** is a Big Data application built using a microservices architecture with docker containers.
+**UrbanGeoPulse** is a Big Data system (starter) built using a microservices architecture with docker containers.
 The application is a demonstration of a software architecture definition process, with hypothetical requirements..

 ## Preface